CryptoHives/.github/README.md

-# 🛡️ CryptoHives Foundation 🐝
+# 🛡️ CryptoHives Labs 🐝

-*CryptoHives Foundation* brings consistent, portable, and auditable cryptography to .NET — managed code first, OS quirks gone.
+*CryptoHives Labs* brings consistent, portable, and auditable cryptography to .NET — managed code first, OS quirks gone.

-## 🐝 CryptoHives Foundation .NET Packages
+# 🐝 CryptoHives Labs .NET Packages

-*CryptoHives Foundation* is a collection of modern, high-assurance cryptographic libraries for .NET, developed and maintained by *The Keepers of the CryptoHives*.
+*CryptoHives Labs* is a collection of modern, high-assurance cryptographic libraries for .NET, developed and maintained by *The Keepers of the CryptoHives*.
 Each package is designed for security, interoperability, and clarity — making it easy to build secure systems without sacrificing developer experience.
 There are also supporting packages which optimize memory allocations for streaming and thread synchronization for high performance transformation pipelines and for cryptography workloads.